jsenv/core/docs/executing/readme.md

 ## namespace

 `namespace` is an object containing exports of the executed file.
-It is returned only when `collectNamespace` is enabled.

 ```js
 import { execute } from "@jsenv/core"